 “I am Simomo and this is my sister,” the first woman said, “We are Lithuania.
 I marry husband and he bring me here.”

-I realize now that her name was probably not Simomo but I was too distracted by meeting my first Mail-Order-Bride that I really only caught “Sim” and just filled in the rest of her name with spare syllables.
+I realize now that her name was probably not Simomo but I was too distracted by excitement for the terrible choice I was about to make.

 We crossed the length of the carport, sidestepping bags of trash and disregarding the mysterious stains that littered both floor and wall.
 When Simomo finally got the door open, I gasped because it was like looking down into a long tunnel.
 There were no windows, other than one that looked out into a plywood box that had been added on as a detached laundry room.